soroorh/learning-resources-sbl/README.md

 # A non-comprehensive list of genomic data science learning resources

 Here is a list of online courses on data analysis for genomics.
+All the following courses can be taken for free.
+However, you you can also pay for a course, if you wish to earn a certificate.

 - [Data Analysis for life sciences - Harvadx](http://genomicsclass.github.io/book/pages/classes.html)